New physics search via CP observables in $B^0_s \rightarrow \phi\phi$ decays with left- and right-handed Chromomagnetic operators: Left or right: decay

 We start with the $B_d^0 \rightarrow \phi K_s$ decay.
 The phase in the interference of decay with and without mixing in SM is $2\phi_1$, where $\phi_1$ is the unitary triangle angle.
 However, NP contributions may deviate its value from $\phi_1$, and what we measure experimentally should then be called $2\phi_1^{\rm eff}$.
 Using Eq.~\eqref{amptotalphiks}, we can thus write

 {where the negative sign is present as $\phi K_s$ is a CP-odd state}.
 Rearranging and rationalising the RHS, we get

 We can now compare Eq.~\eqref{rationalisedphiphi} and Eq.~\eqref{rationalisedphiks}.
 As mentioned before, we assume the weak interaction contribution from NP to be the same for both the decays, thus making $\omega_{\rm L,R} = \hat{\omega}_{\rm L,R}$.
 In addition, we assume that $r^{\rm L,R}$ and $\hat{r}^{\rm L,R}$ are small and positive.
 This implies that the sign of the strong interaction (coming from the ratio of matrix elements $\frac{\mx^{\rm NP}_{0}}{\mx^{\rm SM}_{0}}$ and $\frac{\mx^{\rm NP}_{\phi Ks}}{\mx^{\rm SM}_{\phi Ks}}$) is contained in the terms $\cos\sigma$ and $\cos\hat{\sigma}$, respectively.
 In addition, we see in Eq.~\eqref{rationalisedphiphi} and Eq.~\eqref{rationalisedphiks} that the right-handed contribution from NP has opposite signs for the two cases in the denominator.
-Therefore, if we can theoretically predict the sign of $\cos\sigma$ and $\cos\hat{\sigma}$, we can tell the chirality of NP in the following two cases: \\ \underline{Case 1: Only left-handed NP is present ($r^{\rm R} = \hat{r}^{\rm R} = 0$)} \\ Taking the ratio of real and imaginary parts of Eq.~\eqref{rationalisedphiphi} and Eq.~\eqref{rationalisedphiks}, and expanding in $r^{\rm L}$ and $\hat{r}^{\rm L}$, we get
+Therefore, if we can theoretically predict the sign of $\cos\sigma$ and $\cos\hat{\sigma}$ \cng{(which could be done, for example, by pQCD approach \cite{strongphase}),} we can tell the chirality of NP in the following two cases: \\ \underline{Case 1: Only left-handed NP is present ($r^{\rm R} = \hat{r}^{\rm R} = 0$)} \\ Taking the ratio of real and imaginary parts of Eq.~\eqref{rationalisedphiphi} and Eq.~\eqref{rationalisedphiks}, and expanding in $r^{\rm L}$ and $\hat{r}^{\rm L}$, we get

 At this point we can define a quantity $\Sigma \equiv [\tan(\theta_0 - \theta_0^c)\tan(2\phi^{\rm eff}_1 - 2\phi_1)]$.
 As we defined $r^L$ and $\hat{r}^L$ to be positive and the Chromomagnetic operator leads to $\omega_L=\hat{\omega}_L$, we obtain the relation